Tech-How/YouTube-Music-Downloader/FILE_INFO.md

 # About Downloads

+## IMPORTANT: The below information is obselete starting with release 1.3 and forward.

 To help make setup easier, the binaries for this project are stored inside a self-extracting 7-Zip executable.
 You may receive various warnings from your browser and/or computer when attempting to open this file.
 Rest assured that all files are safe to use; VirusTotal reports and file checksums are listed on each release.
 And as always, you're free to examine any code before downloading it.
 Just click the [build folder](https://github.com/Tech-How/YouTube-Music-Downloader/tree/main/build) on the project page.